lsst/lsst-texmf/docs/submodule.rst

     git submodule update --remote lsst-texmf

 Keep in mind that this will also update the texmf code, so you may have to resolve any incompatibilities.
-When you commit any changes to your repo, the new submodule hash will be committed as well.
+This change (to the submodule hash) can then be added and commited to your repo like any other.

 If you decide you want to revert this update before committing it, you execute:

 .. code-block:: bash

-    cd lsst-texmf
+    git submodule update lsst-texmf
-    git checkout $(cat ../.git/modules/lsst-texmf/HEAD)
-    cd ..

 If you last updated the submodule prior to the default branch transition, you will need to do this prior to the ``git submodule update``: